mecid/mecid.github.io/_posts/2019-04-24-starting-unit-testing-with-model-layer.md

 }
 ```

 Here we can see three structs: SearchResponse, Repository, and User.
 Every field of these structs represents an associated value from JSON which fetched during the search endpoint request.
-Next step is deserializing downloaded data into these structs.
+Next step is fetching and deserializing downloaded data into these structs.

 ```swift
 class SearchLoader {